chipsalliance/Cores-VeeR-EL2/README.md

 ----
-Western Digital, the Western Digital logo, G-Technology, SanDisk, Tegile, Upthere, WD, SweRV Core, SweRV ISS, and OmniXtend are registered trademarks or trademarks of Western Digital Corporation or its affiliates in the US and/or other countries.
+Western Digital, the Western Digital logo, G-Technology, SanDisk, Tegile, Upthere, WD, VeeR Core, VeeR ISS, and OmniXtend are registered trademarks or trademarks of Western Digital Corporation or its affiliates in the US and/or other countries.
 All other marks are the property of their respective owners.